(loe PER a mide)

 • Hepatic impairment: Use with caution in patients with hepatic impairment due to reduced first-pass metabolism; monitor for signs of CNS toxicity.

 • Pediatric: Use with caution in young children as response may be variable because of dehydration.
-Contraindicated in children <2 years of age.
+Contraindicated in children <2 years.

 Dosage form specific issues:

 • Appropriate use: Loperamide is a symptom-directed treatment; if an underlying diagnosis is made, other disease-specific treatment may be indicated.
-Contraindicated if diarrhea is accompanied by high fever or blood in stool.
-Should not be used when inhibition of peristalsis is undesirable or dangerous.
 Concurrent fluid and electrolyte replacement is often necessary in all age groups depending upon severity of diarrhea.
-If improvement in acute diarrhea does not occur in 2 days, discontinue use and consult healthcare provider.

 • Duration of use: If diarrhea lasts longer than 2 days, symptoms worsen, or abdominal swelling or bulging develops, discontinue use and consult healthcare provider.